 - 1/2 cup Parmesan cheese grated

 Cook the pasta in a large pot of boiling salted water until al dente, about 8 minutes.
 Drain, reserving 1/4 cup of the cooking liquid.
 Return to the pot and toss with the 1/8 cup olive oil and reserved cooking liquid.
 Cover to keep warm.

 Add the white wine and cook over high heat until nearly all evaporated.
-Reduce heat to low and add the half and half, lemon juice and cook, stirring occasionally, until slightly reduced.
+Reduce heat to medium low, add the cream, cooking and stirring occasionally until slightly reduced.
+Remove from heat, stir in lemon juice and keep warm.

-Add the cooked pasta to the above and toss to coat with the sauce.
+Add the cooked pasta to the cream mixture and toss to coat.
 Cook until the pasta is warmed through, about 1 minute.
 Remove from the heat and add the Parmesan Cheese.
-Serve with more grated Parmesan, small pieces of parsley, and some of the extra shrimp to garnish.
+Stir in some of the shrimp into the pasta mixture, reserving a few to garnish.
+Serve with more grated Parmesan, small pieces of parsley.